Trying to learn how to take good care of your wheelchair? I will teach you the steps and tools that you need to keep your wheelchair in good shape.

 Conclusion

-The wheelchair maintenance checklist provided can guide you to do proper wheelchair maintenance.
-Keeping it well serviced enhances its functionality and helps reduce repair costs.
+The wheelchair maintenance checklist provided can help you perform proper wheelchair maintenance.
+Keeping it well-serviced enhances its functionality and helps reduce repair costs.

-As you can see, it isn’t hard because the process involves basic steps and using the basic tools.
+As you can see, it isn’t hard because the process involves basic steps and the use of basic tools.
 However, your wheelchair dealer comes in handy to ensure the maintenance work is done perfectly.

 What do you think of this wheelchair maintenance checklist?
 Let us know below!